pamelon/Azure-ALK/Classes/Class-05.04/Class-05.04.md

 2. Under "Settings", click on "Networking" and note down the public IP address.
 3. Open a terminal or command prompt and connect to the virtual machine using SSH, specifying the public IP address and the username and password created during the virtual machine creation process.

+Step 6: Assign a Role to a User or Group

+1. Click on "Access control (IAM)" from the left-hand menu and click on the "+ Add" button in your VM.
+2. Select "Add role assignment" and fill in the required information, such as the role, user or group, scope is already the resource you are on, your VM.
+3. Click "Save" to assign the role to the selected user or group.

-****Congratulations**, you have successfully created a virtual network, secured access to a virtual machine using a network security group, and connected to the virtual machine using SSH.
+**Congratulations**, you have successfully created a virtual network, secured access to a virtual machine using a network security group, and connected to the virtual machine using SSH.
 This exercise covers networking, identity access, and security using Azure Portal and Azure CLI.